aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 Please first go to AWS Console -> Services -> Glue -> Jobs -> Select job `glue-etl-job` -> Click on `Run` to execute the job
 Note: Only one execution can happen at a time

-8. Verify the data in `nonproduction` S3 bucket
-In an empty temp directory that data can be downloaded, please open a terminal, ensure AWS CLI credential is valid, then perform following:
+8. Verify the data in `nonproductionDataBucket` S3 bucket In an empty temp directory that data can be downloaded, please open a terminal, ensure AWS CLI credential is valid, then perform following:
 ```
 aws s3 sync s3://<NonproductionDataBucket>/ .